tkddms2087/FootballTransferMarketWEB_with_DB/README.md

 This is my first web page since my life, so cannot guarantee its quality. :(

-If you come across this project, just keep in mind!
+If you come across this project, just keep in mind..